0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 ✅ The PKM space is rich with options.
 Others to consider could be Joplin or Notion but I didn't test them.

 ✅ This component is optional because TMAs provide CSV import/export and APIs.
-Anyone choosing to leave PKMs out of their MEF solution may be required to use an IDE or other local programmatic solution to interact with the TMA API.
+Anyone choosing to leave PKMs out of their LEF solution may be required to use an IDE or other local programmatic solution to interact with the TMA API.
 In other words, PKMs make syncing much easier and if you leave them out of your solution then you will have a heavier technical burden.

 ### Dedicated Task Management Apps (TMAs): Todoist or TickTick

 Choosing the right tool was a major pain point.
-I have an affinity for open source (most of MEF is Open Source) but the proprietary TMA offerings are clearly superior.
+I have an affinity for open source (most of LEF is Open Source) but the proprietary TMA offerings are clearly superior.
 The tools I've listed do offer import, export, backup and API features to avoid vendor lock-in and the ability to pivot later if a viable Open Source option becomes available.
-This was a difficult concession to make when outlining MEF, but task management is the most important component and hard to implement well.
+This was a difficult concession to make when outlining LEF, but task management is the most important component and hard to implement well.
 It must be separate but integrated.

 ✅ Task managers like **Todoist or TickTick** handle daily execution.
 These "To Do" apps help you turn all your hard work into action!